Have you experimented with email retargeting?

 Using Customer Match (Google), Custom Audiences (Facebook), and Tailored Audiences (Twitter), you can target your email subscribers directly through the biggest ad networks available.

-Once you upload your email list to Google, Facebook, or Twitter, the network will match the emails to users on the network.
+Once you upload your email retargeting list to Google, Facebook, or Twitter, the network will match the emails to users on the network.

 So, if someone has an email login for Google or Facebook and also happens to be on your email list, they can run ads to that person.